Home: Products: ActiveReports Barcode FAQ & Tutorial:

-ActiveReports Barcode FAQ & Tutorial
+ActiveReports Barcode Tutorial & FAQ

-This ActiveReports barcode tutorial has been created to help users of Data Dynamics to add barcodes to ActiveReports.
-Below are the three (3) most popular methods of creating an Active Reports barcode:
+This IDAutomation tutorial focuses on helping Data Dynamics users to add barcodes to ActiveReports.
+The following are three popular methods of creating barcodes in ActiveReports:

 4. Double-click on a blank area in the report to show the report code.

-5. Add the following code to the report where Field1 is the name of the TextBox that will contain the barcode, NumberData is the field from the database needed to include in the bar code and DAODataControl1 is the data control.
+5. Add the following code to the report where Field1 is the name of the TextBox that will contain the barcode, NumberData is the field from the database needed to include in the barcode and DAODataControl1 is the data control.

 Private Sub ActiveReport_FetchData(EOF As Boolean)